Natural Health News — A new defense against prostate cancer, the most common cancer in men, could come from a common seaweed.

 In a new study researchers in Florida report that after studying various seaweeds with cancer-preventive potential they have identified one that shows particular promise.

-The researchers isolated specific compounds in this common green alga, known as sea lettuce, and undertook studies to understand exactly how they work.
+The researchers isolated specific compounds in this common green algae, known as sea lettuce, and undertook studies to understand exactly how they work.
 Their findings, published in the journal Cancer Prevention Research, show how the species may protect multiple organs from disease and may be particularly effective in preventing prostate cancer.

 Sea lettuce is commonly consumed in Asian countries where the risk of prostate cancer is low, but there have been no rigorous studies to verify the correlation, said lead researchers Hendrik Luesch, PhD, an associate professor of medicinal chemistry in the University of Florida College of Pharmacy.